rhudaj/C-COMPILER/ASSEMBLER/ASSEMBLER-ReadMe.md

 **Instructions it works for:**

-Works for all labels and the following instructions:
+Works for all labels, comments and the following instructions:

 Instruction |Example
 ------------|------------------